Islamic Saudi Academy: Overview

 The school was founded in 1984 by the Government of Saudi Arabia.
 Located in Fairfax County, Virginia, the school offered instruction from pre-kindergarten through twelve.
-The school was bilingual, with classes in English and Arabic.
+The school was bilingual, with mandatory classes in English and Arabic.
+However, they also offered other languages such as Spanish.

 History

 The school was founded in August 1984 by a decree of King Fahd and originally served grades K–6.
 The Saudi government purchased the 34-acre campus of the former Fairfax Christian School in Fairfax from owner Robert L. Thoburn for $3 million as a site for the school.

 The school proved so popular that by 1986 the school rented the former Dunn Loring Elementary School, which had closed in 1978, to provide space for its burgeoning student body.

 Following the leasing of the Dunn Loring site, the school expanded its education program to include grades 7–12.

 When the lease on the Dunn Loring site expired, the school leased the former Mount Vernon High School in Mount Vernon, Virginia, near Alexandria, spending $5 million to renovate the nearly 50-year-old building.
 The academy moved into the Alexandria site in 1989.
 For much of its history it maintained two campuses: the main campus near Alexandria and the West Campus in Fairfax Station, near Fairfax.

 In December 2015 there were plans for the school to move to a new campus near Herndon.

 The original ISA closed in June 2016, and the new King Abdullah Academy near Herndon opened in Fall 2016.